-Sardine landing data
+2.1 Sardine landing data

-Quarterly fish landing data have been collected by the Central Marine Fisheries Research Institute (CMFRI) in Kochi, India, since the early 1950s using a stratified multi-stage sample design (Srinath et al., 2005).
-The survey visits the fish landing centers along the entire southwest coast of India and samples the catch from the variety of boat types and gear types used in the coastal fishery.
-Landings estimates are available for all the coastal states, however we model the catch for the state of Kerala only, where the longest time series is available and the overwhelming majority of oil sardines are landed (Figure 2).
-The quarterly landings (metric tons) for oil sardine landed from all gears in Kerala were obtained from CMFRI reports (1956-1984) and online databases (1985-2015); see Appendix G for data sources.
-The quarterly landing data were log-transformed to stabilize the variance.
+The Central Marine Fisheries Research Institute (CMFRI), Kochi, India, has collected quarterly fish landing data along the country’s southwestern coast since the early 1950s using a stratified multistage sampling design (e.g., accounting for various boat and gear types; Srinath et al., 2005).
+We used CMFRI data from Kerala, the longest and most sardine-centered time series available, in this study.
+Quarterly oil sardine landings data (in metric tons) for all gear types used in Kerala were obtained from CMFRI reports (1956–1984) and online databases (1985–2015; Appendix G).
+These data were log transformed to stabilize variance.

-Remote sensing data
+2.2 Remote sensing data

-We analyzed monthly composites of the following environmental data derived from satellite data: sea surface temperature (SST), chlorophyll-a (CHL), upwelling (UPW), the Oceanic Niño Index (ONI), the Dipole Mode Index (DMI) and precipitation.
-The monthly time series and means of the covariates are shown in Figure 4.
+We analyzed monthly composites of the following environmental data derived from satellite data: SST, chlorophyll-a concentration, upwelling, precipitation, the Oceanic Niño Index (ONI), and the Dipole Mode Index (DMI; Figure 4; Appendix G).
+SST and chlorophyll-a satellite data were retrieved from NOAA remote-sensing data servers and averaged across thirteen 1° × 1° boxes, which roughly parallel the bathymetry of the study area.

-For sea surface temperature, we used Advanced Very-High Resolution Radiometer (AVHRR) data, which provides accurate nearshore SST values.
-Although the ICOADS product provides SST values for earlier years, ICOADS does not provide accurate nearshore temperatures.
-For 1981 to 2003, we used the Pathfinder version 5.2 product on a 0.0417 degree grid.
-These data were developed by the Group for High Resolution Sea Surface Temperature (GHRSST) and served by the US National Oceanographic Data Center.
-For 2004 to 2016, we used the NOAA CoastWatch SST products derived from NOAA’s Polar Operational Environmental Satellites (POES).
+For SST, we used Advanced Very-High Resolution Radiometer data, which provides more accurate nearshore values than does the International Comprehensive Ocean-Atmosphere Data Set, but for a more limited time period.
+For 1981–2003, we used the Pathfinder (version 5.2) product on a 0.0417° grid with data developed by the Group for High Resolution Sea Surface Temperature and served by the US National Oceanographic Data Center.
+For 2004–2016, we used the CoastWatch SST products derived from NOAA’s Polar Operational Environmental Satellites.

-We used the chlorophyll-a products developed by the Ocean Biology Processing Group in the Ocean Ecology Laboratory at the NASA Goddard Space Flight Center.
-For 1997 to 2002, we used the chlorophyll-a 2014.0 reprocessing (R2014.0) product from the Sea-viewing Wide Field-of-view Sensor (SeaWiFS) on the Orbview-2 satellite.
-These data are on a 0.1 degree grid.
-For 2003 to 2017, we used the MODIS-Aqua product on a 0.05 degree grid.
-These CHL data are taken from measurements by the Moderate Resolution Imaging Spectroradiometer (MODIS) on NASA’s Aqua Spacecraft.
-The SST and CHL data were averaged across thirteen 1 degree by 1 degree boxes which roughly parallel the bathymetry (Figure 1).
-The SST and CHL satellite data were retrieved from NOAA remote-sensing data servers; see Appendix G for data sources and references.
+For chlorophyll-a, we used the products developed by the Ocean Biology Processing Group of the Ocean Ecology Laboratory at the National Aeronautics and Space Administration (NASA) Goddard Space Flight Center.
+For 1997–2002, we used the chlorophyll-a 2014.0 reprocessing product from the Sea-viewing Wide Field-of-view Sensor on the Orbview-2 satellite, which contains data on a 0.1° grid.
+For 2003–2017, we used the Moderate Resolution Imaging Spectroradiometer (MODIS)-Aqua product, which contains data on a 0.05° grid obtained by MODIS on NASA’s Aqua Spacecraft.

-For an index of coastal upwelling, we used three indices.
-The first was the sea surface temperature differential between near shore and 3 degrees offshore based on the index described by Naidu et al. (1999) and BR et al. (2008).
-For SST, we used the remote sensing sea surface temperature data sets described above.
-This SST-based upwelling index has been validated as a more reliable metric of upwelling off the coast of Kerala compared to wind-based upwelling indices (BR et al., 2008).
-The SST-based upwelling index and chlorophyll-a blooms have a strong temporal association (Figure 3).
-The second index was simply average nearshore SST along the Kerala coasts (average of boxes 2-5 in Figure 1).
-The third index was the Bakun index based on wind stress.
-The index is computed from the the x- and y- components of Ekman Transport.
-See Appendix G for data sources and references.
+For coastal upwelling, we used three indices.
+The first index is the SST differential between near shore and 3° offshore, based on Naidu, Kumar, and Babu (1999) and BR et al. (2008).
+This index has been validated and shown to be more reliable than wind-based upwelling indices for the Kerala coast region (BR et al., 2008), and has a strong temporal association with chlorophyll-a blooms (Figure 2).
+SSTs were obtained from the remote-sensing data sets described above.
+The second index was the average nearshore SST along the Kerala coast (Figure 1, average of boxes 2–5).
+The third index was the Bakun index, which is based on wind stress and computed from the x and y components of Ekman transport.